 On to tonight’s schedule.
 If you stay in this room after the welcome, there’s a trio of talks about the audio business.

 ‘Draining the blood of your coders without conceding power or nurturing trust’: that’s by Roland Lamb of ROLI.
 Then we’ve got ‘All In This Together: Acquiring your suppliers by becoming extremely indebted to them’, which is by … Roland Lamb of ROLI.
-Finally ‘Walk towards the camera in slow-mo, flicking a single hair nonchalantly off your jacket collar while, behind you, the mushroom cloud engulfs the whole screen’, delivered by … Yes, yes, three talks in a row by Roland Lamb, each more nauseatingly self-regarding than the last.
+Finally ‘Walk towards the camera in slo-mo, flicking a single hair nonchalantly off your jacket collar while, behind you, the mushroom cloud swells to engulf the whole screen’, delivered by … Yes, yes, three talks in a row by Roland Lamb, each more nauseatingly self-regarding than the last.
 I should explain: this world was built for your punishment, Sonny Jim.
 And in this Hell, he gets away with it.

 Then we’ve got ‘A sprawling toolchain that one of your products depends on, only ever run on the Engineering Director’s old laptop, and he’s just rage quit without giving us the password’.
 That’s not a talk title, apparently: you’re just responsible for it now.